johnyCloud/style-guides/README.md

 ## Naming

-  - Use minus "-" for object keys (i.e. "selectors").
+  - Use dash "-" for object keys (i.e. "selectors").
+  > Why?
+It's easier to read.

     ```js